 Draft2Digital celebrates its 10th anniversary in March 2022.
-And now, as of March 1, 2022, with Smashwords and its 14-year history of distribution and sales, we have access to unprecedented data and analytics.
+And now, as of March 1, 2022, with Smashwords and its 14-year history of distribution and sales, we have access to unprecedented data and analytics in the Publishing Industry.

 Because the fate of our company is based upon author success—we earn money when our authors books sell—we intend on continuing to leverage our resources and people to help authors grow their business.

-And that’s why we’re so excited to begin sharing semi-regular industry trends.
+And that’s why we’re so excited to begin sharing semi-regular publishing industry trends.

 UPDATE: Catch a replay of our livestream on this topic!